DyzLecticus/Zeesoft/V3.0/ZDM/README.md

 ======================
 Zeesoft Data Modelling (ZDM) is an open source library for Java application development.
 It provides support for versioned data model management.
-The ZDM extends the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK) (ZDK).
+This library depends on the [Zeesoft Development Kit](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDK/).

 **Release downloads**
-Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZDM/releases/zdmk-0.9.0.zip) to download the latest ZDM release (version 0.9.0).
+Click [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZDM/releases/zdk-0.9.1.zip) to download the latest ZDK release (version 0.9.1).
-All ZDM releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/tree/master/V3.0/ZDM/releases).
+All ZDK releases can be downloaded [here](https://github.com/DyzLecticus/Zeesoft/raw/master/V3.0/ZDM/releases/).
-ZDM releases contain;
- * the ZDM jar file.
- * the corresponding ZDK jar file.
- * this README file.
- * Separate zip files containing the generated java documentation for each jar file.

 *All jar files in the release include source code and build scripts.*

+**Self documenting and self testing**
+The tests used to develop this libary are also used to generate this README file.
+Run the [ZDM](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZDM/src/nl/zeesoft/zdm/test/ZDM.java) class as a java application to print this documentation to the standard out.
+Click [here](#test-results) to scroll down to the test result summary.

 Versioned data modelling
 ------------------------